tmplat-extension/tmplat/README.md

 Use your appropriate package managers to install *git*, *make*, and *Node*.

 ## Building
-Follow these steps to build URL Copy;
+Follow these steps to build Template;

-1. Clone a copy of the main URL Copy git repository by running `git clone git://github.com/neocotic/url-copy-chrome.git`
+1. Clone a copy of the main Template git repository by running `git clone git://github.com/neocotic/template.git`
 2. For the minified and validated version `cd` to the repository directory and enter `make`
-   * If you don't have *Node* installed and/or want the basic, uncompressed, unvalidated version of URL Copy, simply run the extension off of the `src` directory
+   * If you don't have *Node* installed and/or want the basic, uncompressed, unvalidated version of Template, simply run the extension off of the `src` directory
    * Outputs to `bin` directory
 3. For the distribution enter `make dist`
    * Outputs to `dist` directory